Akai Pro Force - Frequently Asked Questions

 The 8x8 pad matrix on the Force has a similar feel to the pads on the Ableton Push and have the same workflow for note & clip launching, etc.

 Yes!
-You can sync the Force with other standalone hardware, computers & iOS devices that are Ableton Link compatible.
+You can sync the Force with other standalone hardware, computers & iOS devices that are Ableton Link compatible by connecting to your local WIFI network or using the Link port on the back of the Force.

 Yes, the Force will analyze the embedded tempo data in the .WAV file.
 If no tempo data is embedded in a file, the Force will analyze the audio based on a specified tempo range that can be configured in its settings menu.
 Tempo can be edited when importing the file to match a project.